krameff/goss/docs/cli.md

 !!! abstract "Check a gossfile for template and YAML problems"
     ```console
     goss lint
+    goss l
     ```

 Checks a gossfile without running any tests against the system.
 It parses the template, flags deprecated template function names, renders the file, and runs the result through [yamllint](https://yamllint.readthedocs.io/) if it is installed.

+Follows the `gossfile:` imports in the file it is given, the same way `validate` and `render` do, so one command covers a whole suite.

 Uses the global `--gossfile`, `--vars` and `--vars-inline` options, since it has to render the file the same way `validate` would.